Welcome to the third episode of Upon Reflection, a podcast about what we think as well as how and why we think it.

 Podcast: Play in new window | Download (Duration: 40:21 — 73.9MB)

 Philosophers are stereotyped as studying things like, “What is a good life?”
 To break this stereotype, I’ve spent some time studying a different question, “What is a bad life?”
 More seriously, I have applied causal network accounts of well-being to ill-being, particularly depression and digital ill-being.
-My latest paper on this has now been accepted for publication.
+My latest paper on this has now been accepted for publication in The Ethics of Digital Well-being (2020).
 So now I can share it.
 You you check out the abstract and acknowledgments (below), listen to the free audiopaper, and/or read the free preprint.
 Continue reading New Paper — Causal Network Accounts of Ill-being: Depression & Digital Well-being

 Methamphetamine use is on the rise (Drug Enforcement Administration 2015).
 And so are crystal-meth-related drug convictions (see “State Sentencing…”).
 So what do we know about crystal meth?
 In particular, what does crystal meth do to your body and brain?
 The South Shore Recovery Center has some answers.
 In fact, they’ve done us the favor of turning those answers into the infographic below.

 Continue reading Crystal Meth & Your Brain: An Infographic

 September was National Recovery Month.
 And in September, science writer Megan Ray Nichols reached out.
 Megan made an infographic about the research on and differences between addiction and habit.
 It’s really interesting and well-designed!
 Check out the infographic and the sources below.
 Continue reading Addiction Vs. Habit: An Infographic